One of the best hikes in the world

 - do ONLY the Manaslu Circuit? … Or add the Annapurna Circuit and/or Tsum Valley?

 - add extra days for sidetrips?
 Ganesh Himal Base Camp?
 Manaslu Base Camp?

 - pay for food as part of your all inclusive payment to the trekking agency? … Or pay as you go?

 - Manaslu is not inexpensive, but it’s more expensive than in the past.
 Many hikers run out of money.
 There is no ATM anywhere en route.

 - you must hire a guide to trek the Manaslu Circuit.
 If you want to hike independently, go to Everest, Annapurna or Langtang

-- the worst stop is Larkya Phedi (Dharamsala) which in 2013 offers 64 beds.
-It’s cold, dirty and crowded.
+- the worst stop on the trail is Larkya Phedi (Dharamsala) which in 2013 offered only 64 beds.
+Cold, dirty and crowded.
 In fact, every bed was full when we arrived.
 We stayed in tents as a back-up.
 As of 2019 there are two new “lodges” at Dharamsala: Zambala and the Larkya La (pre-fabricated modules, ten modules each lodge, each module sleeps 4-5 people).

 - permanent snow line is above 5000m so it’s POSSIBLE to do the Circuit year round

 - you MUST bring footwear you love and trust.
 Almost everyone brings walking shoes as well as guest house shoes for the evening.